Chilean Sea Bass

-What are Chilean Sea Bass?
-Where are they found?
+What is the Chilean Sea Bass?
+Where is it found?

 It is dark grey on its back and flanks, with the color clearing in the belly.
-It has a very long lifespan, reaching up to 50 years, and measures up to 2.5 meters.
+It has a very long lifespan, reaching up to 50 years, and measuring 2.5 m.
 It lives in rocky areas with strong currents.
-It can reach depths of 2500 meters.
+It can reach depths of 2500 m.

-Chilean Sea Bass live in the southeastern Pacific Ocean, southwest Atlantic and Southern Ocean, including the Patagonian coast, the Falkland Islands, Macquarie Island, South Georgia, other sub-Antarctic islands.
+It lives in the southeastern Pacific Ocean, southwest Atlantic and Southern Ocean, including the Patagonian coast, Falkland Islands, Macquarie Island, South Georgia, other sub-Antarctic islands.

-When did the Chilean Sea Bass fishery start and how has it increased over the years?
+When did the Chilean Sea Bass fishery start and how did it increase over the years?

-Since the start of fishing activity in sub-Antarctic waters in the early 1970s, toothfish have been a minor by-catch species in the trawl fisheries for marbled rock cod and grey rock cod, particularly around South Georgia and the Kerguelen Islands.
+Since the start of fishing activity in subantarctic waters in the early 1970s, toothfish had been a minor bycatch species in the trawl fisheries for marbled rock cod and grey rock cod, particularly around South Georgia and the Kerguelen Islands.
 It was only in 1985 that commercial quantities of toothfish were discovered at Kerguelen.
 There had, however, been a substantial fishery off the Chilean coast since the mid-1970s, so markets were already established for this species.
 Since then, the fishery for this species developed rapidly and expanded to other areas, including South Georgia, Marion and Prince Edward Islands, and Crozet Islands.
-In 1994 an Australian trawl fishery began at Macquarie Island, followed by the establishment of a fishery at Heard Island in 1997.
-Although it started as a trawl fishery, most toothfish are now caught by longline, except for the Australian fishery and part of the French fishery at Kerguelen.
+In 1994 an Australian trawl fishery began at Macquarie Island, followed by Heard Island in 1997.
+Although started as a trawl fishery, most toothfish is now caught by longline, except for the Australian fishery and part of the French fishery at Kerguelen.

 A longline fishery for Antarctic toothfish (Dissostichus mawsoni) has been operating within the sub-area CCAMLR 88.1 from summer 1996 to 1997 when only one vessel fished there.
 Since that time this exploratory fishery has expanded, with a maximum of 21 vessels in 2003/04, 13 vessels in 2005/06, and 15 in 2006/07.
 The exploratory fishery has also spread in the sub-area 88.2 and a research trip took place in the sub-area 88.3 (Patchell, 2005).